andrasdenes/andrasdenes/README.md

 Hello there! 🧔

+I'm working on a product, so my freetime is not free lol.

-As long as this is empty, just look at my [Holopin](https://holopin.io)s:
+Look at my [Holopin](https://holopin.io)s:

 [![@andrasdenes's Holopin board](https://holopin.me/andrasdenes)](https://holopin.io/@andrasdenes)